 Q1.
 Is it possible to start a podcast using only a phone?

 The short answer to this is yes.
 Yes, it’s possible to start a podcast using only a phone.
-Tools like Anchor combine many typical podcasting steps into a slick easy-to-use mobile app.
-But these tools also suffer when you want to use external professional microphones or customize your podcasts in ways that the app doesn’t allow.
-The more professional your podcast sounds, the more it grows, but most people can’t afford a great setup anyway, making this a good tool if you’re starting out.
+Tools like Anchor combine common podcasting steps into one slick easy-to-use mobile app.
+These tools suffer, however, when you want to use professional microphones or customize your podcasts in ways that the app doesn’t allow.
+Because a professional sounding podcast grows your audience, Anchor might not be the best fit, but that doesn’t mean it’s not a great way to start out.
+Go back and listen to my earlier interviews and you’ll agree it’s quite terrible.

 Q2.
 Is there any particular app that I need to use to make a podcast?